Lymphatic filariasis: Research directions

 Researchers at the University of Illinois at Chicago (UIC) have developed a novel vaccine for the prevention of lymphatic filariasis.
 This vaccine has been shown to elicit strong, protective immune responses in mouse and non-human primate models of lymphatic filariasis infection.
-The immune response elicited by this vaccine has been demonstrated to be protective against both W. bancrofti and B. malayi infection in the mouse model and may prove useful in the human.
+The immune response elicited by this vaccine has been demonstrated to be protective against both W. bancrofti and B. malayi infection in the mouse model and may prove useful in humans.

 On 20 September 2007, geneticists published the first draft of the complete genome (genetic content) of Brugia malayi, one of the roundworms that causes lymphatic filariasis.
 This project had been started in 1994 and by 2000 80% of the genome had been determined.
 Determining the content of the genes may lead to the development of new drugs and vaccines.

 Veterinary disease

 Onchocerca ochengi causes lymphatic filariasis in cattle.